co-cddo/internet-listener/README.md

 To more easily identify web requests during testing, a specific subdomain of `ingest.service.security.gov.uk` should be used.
 For example, if you wanted to do some `POST` tests on the 8th Jan 2024, you could use: `post-testing-20240108.ingest.service.security.gov.uk`.

 ## Contact
-If you have any queries about the listener, please contact `tech[at]gc3.security.gov.uk`.
+If you have any queries about the listener, please contact `tech[at]gc3.security.gov.uk` or use the [#ask-gc3 channel in x-gov Slack](https://ukgovernmentdigital.slack.com/archives/C066WUHDJ10).